danvet/danvet.github.io/_posts/2018-04-23-maintainer-statistics.md

 tags:
 - Maintainer-Stuff
 ---
-As part of my last two talks at LCA on the kernel community, ["Burning Down the Castle"](/2018/02/lca-sydney.html) and ["Maintainers Don't Scale"](/2017/01/maintainers-dont-scale.html), I have looked into how the Kernel's maintainer structure can be measured.
+As part of preparing my last two talks at LCA on the kernel community, ["Burning Down the Castle"](/2018/02/lca-sydney.html) and ["Maintainers Don't Scale"](/2017/01/maintainers-dont-scale.html), I have looked into how the Kernel's maintainer structure can be measured.
 One very interesting approach is looking